Mark Chaussee

-Minneapolis, Minnesota and an adherent of heavy metal and hard rock.
-He played guitar in The Coup De Grace, Fight, Danzig, Jimmy Coup, and Marilyn Manson.
+Mark Chaussee is an American heavy metal and hard rock guitarist born in Minneapolis, Minnesota.
+He played guitar in World of Hurt, The Coup De Grace, Fight, Danzig, Jimmy Coup, and Marilyn Manson.

+Career

 World of Hurt

 World of Hurt from Minneapolis, Minnesota is the first known band of Mark Chaussee.

 The Coup De Grace

 James Mecherle's band The Coup De Grace is the first world-known band of Mark Chaussee.
 "He played in The Coup De Grace for a while and we had the best of times!
-So much fun together!" - 28 February 2007, Jimmy Coup.
+So much fun together!" – February 28, 2007, Jimmy Coup.

 Fight

 In Rob Halford's post-Judas Priest band Fight: guitarist (1994–1995).
 He was discovered through a tape he sent to Rob Halford's management.
-Joined the band as a replacement for the recently departed Robby Lochner.
+Joined the band as a replacement for the recently departed Russ Parrish.
 "We put Mark in a tight situation – pretty cruel actually.
 We stuck him in a small studio and said, "Play".
 He was great." – Rob Halford, A Small Deadly Space Press Kit, 1995.
 Participated in recording of an album A Small Deadly Space (1995) and tour across the US and Canada.